 Step 10: Set up an Accounting System

 Setting up an accounting system for your notary public business is critical to the long-term success of your business.

 Staying on top of taxes not only keeps the business out of trouble with the government but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 The amount that you can charge for notary services varies by state.
 If you do primarily loan signings, you can make $75-$200 per transaction.
-Notaries who work as loan signing agents earn an average of around $37,000 per year.
+Notaries who work as loan signing agents or law notaries will earn more than when doing general notary work.

 Are there grants to start a notary business?

 It’s extremely rare to find a grant to start a notary business.
 If you search for business grants, you will come across a lot of scams and misinformation.
 Occasionally an organization will offer grants to start a business, however, be skeptical and don’t provide any sensitive personal information or pay money to get more information.